in28minutes/cloud.in28minutes.com/_posts-future/2020-06-08-aws-async-sqs-vs-sns-vs-amazon-mq.md

 ## Asynchronous Communication - Scale up
 ![](/images/aws/02-Queuing/0-SQS-02.png)
 - You can have multiple logging service instances reading from the queue!

+In asynchronous communication there are two possible models
+- Pull Model - Consumers have to pull messages from the queue/topic
+- Push Model - Messages are pushed to the various interested consumers

-## Asynchronous Communication - Pull Model - SQS
+## Asynchronous Communication - Pull Model
-SQS is based on pull model.
-Lets look at the possibilities.
+Lets look at how this model addresses various enterprise concerns.
 - Producers put messages on the queue
 - Consumers poll on the queue
 	- Only one of the consumers will successfully process a given message